pantelis/data-mining/_sources/aiml-common/resources/environment/index.md

 ![](./images/Open1.png)

 2. After Adding a Markdown section you need to add the following link to the same.
 Check the image.
 Also please note that in this link instead of "https://github.com/dhruvilk/Course-Assignments/tree/main/Sample.ipynb" you need to add the location of the notebook in which your code is present.
-Your notebook will be in yout Github.
+Your notebook will be in your Github.
 So copy the link and paste it above.
 Rest will stay the same.

 ![](./images/Open2.png)